1

 How much do server hostess jobs pay per hour?

-As of Jul 8, 2026, the average hourly pay for server hostess in the United States is $14.52, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for server hostess in the United States is $14.52, according to ZipRecruiter salary data.
 Most workers in this role earn between $12.50 and $15.87 per hour, depending on experience, location, and employer.

-What do a server and hostess do?
+What is a server hostess?

-How does a Server Hostess typically collaborate with servers and kitchen staff during busy shifts?
+How does a server hostess typically collaborate with servers and kitchen staff during busy shifts?

 A Server Hostess plays a crucial role in ensuring smooth communication between the front-of-house and kitchen teams.
 During busy periods, the hostess manages the flow of guests by coordinating with servers to assign tables based on availability and server capacity.
 She also communicates guest requests or special accommodations to both servers and the kitchen, helping to prevent bottlenecks and ensure a positive dining experience.
 Effective teamwork and proactive communication are essential, as the hostess often serves as the liaison between guests, servers, and kitchen staff.